-8. Grant Requirements and Monitoring
+9. Grant Requirements and Monitoring

-Funding notifications will be made by early June 2018.
-NCCEH intends to start all grants on July 1, 2018 and all grants will expire one year from their start date.
+Funding notifications will be made in August 2019.
+NCCEH intends to start regional grants on September 1, 2019 and all grants will expire one year from their start date.
 NCCEH will not grant extensions.
-Grantees will be expected to carry out all activities outlined in their application within one year of the grant start date and NCCEH will not approve extensions.
+Grantees will be expected to carry out all activities outlined in their application within one year of the grant start date..